Singular Value Shrinkage Priors for Bayesian Prediction: Introduction

-Now, since matrix-variate Normal distributions are special cases of vector-variate Normal distributions as in \eqref{vectorization}, the above results also apply to the matrix-variate Normal distributions.
-In this paper, we propose superharmonic priors that shrink the singular values of the mean matrix parameters $M$.
-From the results of \cite{Stein74}, Bayes estimators based on the introduced priors dominate the maximum likelihood estimator and are thus minimax.
-Furthermore, Bayesian predictive densities based on the introduced priors dominate those based on the uniform prior and are thus minimax.
-The amount of risk reduction is large when the true value of the mean matrix parameter $M$ has smaller singular values.
-Therefore, introduced priors work particularly well when the true value of the mean matrix parameter $M$ is low rank, since low rank matrices have sparse singular values.
-We apply the introduced priors to the multivariate linear regression problems, where we can reasonably expect the low rank assumption to be satisfied from the theory of reduced rank regression \citep{Reinsel}.
-Finally, we provide some numerical results.
+In the following, we assume that $n-m \geq 2$.
+Since matrix-variate normal distributions are special cases of vector-variate normal distributions as in \eqref{vectorization}, above results also apply to the former distributions.
+In this paper, we propose superharmonic priors, which shrink the singular values of $M$ and are a natural generalization of the Stein prior.
+Bayes estimators and Bayesian predictive densities based on our priors are minimax and dominate those based on the uniform prior.
+The risk reduction is larger when the true $M$ has smaller singular values, so our priors work particularly well when the true $M$ has low rank.
+In multivariate linear regression, we can reasonably expect $M$ to have low rank \citep{Reinsel}.
+Previously proposed superharmonic priors mainly shrink the posteriors to simple subsets such as a point or a linear subspace of the parameter space.
+In contrast, our priors shrink the posteriors to the sets of low-rank matrices.

-This paper is organized as follows.
-In Section 2, we propose singular value shrinkage priors, prove that they are superharmonic and provide the analytical form of Bayesian predictive densities based on them.
-In Section 3, we apply singular value shrinkage priors to multivariate linear regression problems and discuss the relationship with reduced-rank regression.
-In Section 4, some numerical results are provided.
-Concluding remarks are given in Section 5.
+Our priors have several advantages over previously proposed priors for the matrix-variate normal model. \cite{Tsukuma08} proposed hierarchical priors that are a natural generalization of Strawderman's prior and proved admissibility and minimaxity of the Bayes estimators based on them.
+However, it is unknown whether Tsukuma's priors perform well in prediction.
+Our priors provide good prediction as well as estimation.
+Also, only simple Monte Carlo sampling from the normal distribution is sufficient to calculate Bayes estimators and Bayesian predictive densities based on our priors, whereas Markov chain Monte Carlo methods are required to obtain Bayes estimators based on Tsukuma's priors.